 - Family history or upbringing

 People who have a history of physical or sexual abuse may be more likely to have this disorder.
-But not every person with SSD has a history of abuse.
+But not everyone with SSD has a history of abuse.

-SSD is similar to illness anxiety disorder.
-This is when a person is overly anxious about becoming sick or developing a serious disease.
-The person fully expects they will at some point become very ill.
-But unlike SSD, there are few or no actual symptoms.
+SSD is similar to illness anxiety disorder (hypochondria).
+This is when people are overly anxious about becoming sick or developing a serious disease.
+They fully expect they will become very ill at some point.
+Unlike SSD, with illness anxiety disorder, there are few or no actual physical symptoms.